 In 2017 a new duty was placed on local planning authorities to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
-The Brownfield register had to be published by 31 December 2017 and should be reviewed at least once each year.
+The Brownfield register should be reviewed at least once each year.

 The register comprises a standard set of information, prescribed by the Government that will be kept up-to-date, and made publicly available.
 The purpose of the register is to provide certainty for developers and communities and encourage investment in local areas.
 The registers will then be used to monitor the Government’s commitment to the delivery of brownfield sites.

 Further details can be found in the Town and Country Planning (Brownfield Land Register) Regulations 2017 you can view this information on the GOV.UK website